 However, in 2003/2004, the banner vanished following a house clearance.
 Elizabeth Ellen’s great granddaughter Suzanne Bath recalls making frantic enquiries to neighbours, local builders, house clearers, clergy, estate agents and charity shops to find the banner but to no avail.
 The next the family was to hear of the banner was in an article in The Guardian in September 2017, once PHM had acquired the banner.
 When Suzanne and her daughter were reunited with the banner in The Conservation Studio at PHM there were tears of joy!

 The journey for PHM to acquiring the Manchester suffragette banner began in June 2017 with a simple listing on saleroom.com for a ‘1903 Manchester suffragette banner’.
-Researcher, writer and suffrage antique dealer Elizabeth Crawford had kindly informed PHM of the sale and supported our pursuit of the banner.
+Researcher, writer and suffrage antique dealer Elizabeth Crawford kindly alerted Salford’s Working Class Movement Library about the sale initially; the Library was PHM’s partner at that time in a National Lottery Heritage Fund Collecting Cultures project called ‘Voting for Change’, and both Elizabeth and the Library encouraged PHM in the pursuit of the banner.
 The banner was due to be auctioned at Gary Don auctioneers in Leeds the following week.

 On the day of the auction, former PHM Conservator and banner specialist Vivian Lochhead and I went to view the banner.
 Further examination of its style and condition enabled us to authenticate the banner.
 Vivian discovered the maker’s label ‘Thomas Brown and Sons, Manchester’ in the banner sleeve (the section at the top for the pole).
 Sadly, PHM was outbid in the auction and I left devastated that we would never bring the banner home to Manchester.
 Thankfully, the dealer who had purchased the banner agreed to sell it to PHM and we began a highly successful crowdfunding campaign.
 We also made a successful application to the Arts Council England/V&A Purchase Grant Fund to complement existing funding PHM had secured from The National Lottery Heritage Fund’s Collecting Cultures programme.
 The banner finally made it to The Conservation Studio at PHM in late August 2017.